wmde/wikibase-release-pipeline/development/images/wikibase/README.md

     creates `InstanceSettings.php` for generated instance values and `LocalSettings.php` for user configuration.
 Do not edit `InstanceSettings.php`; add MediaWiki customizations to `LocalSettings.php`,
-    which is loaded after image defaults and extensions.
+    which is loaded after image defaults and image-loaded extensions.

-    The generated `LocalSettings.php` also loads `Extensions.php` from the same directory when present, following the WBS convention for configuring instance-specific extensions.
+    Configure additional extensions in `LocalSettings.php` using normal MediaWiki PHP configuration.
+For compatibility, it also loads a separate `Extensions.php` from the same directory when present.

 - **Job runner**
     MediaWiki/Wikibase depends on [background jobs](https://www.mediawiki.org/wiki/Manual:Job_queue), which can run during HTTP requests or through a dedicated runner.
 The image's default configuration requires an external job runner.
 Run a second container from this image with its command set to `jobrunner`, share the same configuration volume with it, and start it after the web workload has created `InstanceSettings.php`.